beccasaurus/Requestor/README.markdown

     AddHeader("If-Modified-Since", "Fri, 22 Oct 1999 12:08:38 GMT");
     Get("/something");

+### Default Headers

+There may be some headers that you want to send with EVERY request that you make with a Requestor instance.

+You can add any headers you want to Requestor.DefaultHeaders and they will be sent with EVERY request that Requestor makes:

+    DefaultHeaders["Content-Type"] = "application/json";

+    Get("/dogs.json"); // will do a GET to /dogs.json with Content-Type=application/json

+    AddHeader("Foo", "Bar");
+    Get("/dogs.json"); // will do a GET to /dogs.json with Content-Type=application/json and Foo=Bar

+    Get("/dogs.json"); // will do a GET to /dogs.json with Content-Type=application/json ... the Foo header is only used for *1* request

 ### PUT and DELETE

-Put() and Delete() act just like Post().
+Put() and Delete() act just like Post() besides the HTTP method that they use.
 Any variables passed are assumed to be `PostData`.
 It's up to the `IRequestor` implementation that you're using how to handle PUT or DELETE requests.

 Using the default backend that Requestor uses (`HttpRequestor`), doing a PUT or a DELETE will POST an additionary variable with the value of the HTTP method being performed if HttpRequestor.MethodVariable is set.